2D Data Objects

 A = astra_mex_data2d('get', id);

-This fetches the data object as a 2D matrix of class double.
+Fetch the data object as a 2D matrix of class double.

 get_single